GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

   - SpringBoot
 ---

-This
+This **straight-to-the-point**-**no-bullshit**-**all-the-other-articles-out-there-are-too-verbose-and-they-dont-get-to-the-point** article
-- straight-to-the-point
-- no-bullshit
-- all-the-other-articles-out-there-are-too-verbose-and-they-dont-get-to-the-point

-article illustrates this repository [https://github.com/GaetanoPiazzolla/spring-boot-patch](https://github.com/GaetanoPiazzolla/spring-boot-patch) in which
+illustrates this repository [https://github.com/GaetanoPiazzolla/spring-boot-patch](https://github.com/GaetanoPiazzolla/spring-boot-patch) in which

-[JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) is applied to JPA entities a Spring Boot Application.
+[JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) is applied to JPA entities in a Spring Boot Application.

-This approach is designed to be generic, reusable, and optimized, so it should be easy to apply to any **spring-boot** and **jpa** based project.
+This approach is designed to be generic, reusable, and optimized, so it should be easy to apply to any **Spring-Boot-based** and **JPA-based** based project.
-If not please drop me a message, I'll send you a PIZZA instead.
+If not please drop me a message, and I'll send you a PIZZA instead.

 ![intro-image](https://repository-images.githubusercontent.com/861001541/e1bacbba-e8e9-4817-8818-e5d5347c8ec4)

-## Table of Contents
+## Table of Content

 - [Tech Used](#tech-used)
 - [Core Components](#core-components)
 - [How to apply JSON Patch to ANY JPA entity](#how-to-apply-json-patch-to-any-jpa-entity)